freerange/pair-programming-presentation/presentation.md

 ---

-## Mutually Supporting Practices
+## Mutually Supporting XP Practices

----

-> The individual pieces are simple.
-The richness comes from the interactions of the parts.
--- Kent Beck

-^ Any one practice doesn't stand well on its own.
-They require the other practices to keep them in balance.
+^ We've discussed some of the practices enabled by pairing, and some of those that complement pairing.
+We'll now look at how all those practices come together in XP.

 ---